Quantum entanglement and Bell inequality violation at colliders

-The extension to the realm of particle physics of the physics of entanglement is not just a reformulation at higher energies of that in atomic physics.
-New features come into play, most notably, the testing of quantum mechanics beyond electrodynamics with weak and strong interactions, and the presence of states with more than two degrees of freedom as those in the polarization of massive spin 1 particles.
-Other features pertaining to collider physics will become evident as we proceed in our discussion through the following Sections.
+The extension of the physics of entanglement to the realm of particle physics is not just a reformulation at higher energies of the work done within atomic physics.
+New features come into play, most notably the testing of quantum mechanics beyond electrodynamics, with weak and strong interactions, and the presence of systems possessing more than two possible states, such as massive spin 1 particles with their three polarization states.
+Other features pertaining to collider physics will become evident as we proceed in our discussion through the following sections.

-Many aspects and peculiarities of quantum physics are taking more and more central stage in science---from quantum computers to information theory, from theoretical developments to innovative applications.
+Many aspects and peculiarities of quantum physics are taking an increasingly central position in science---from quantum computers to information theory, from theoretical developments to innovative applications.
 We look at the impact of these developments in the area of high-energy physics.
-Our aim in writing this review is not broad but rather circumscribed: firstly, we want to present all definitions, tools and basic results that are useful for the study of entanglement and Bell inequality violation at colliders; secondly, we try to summarize the main findings reported in the literature up to the end of 2023.
+Our aim in writing this review is rather circumscribed: firstly, we want to present all definitions, tools and basic results that are useful for the study of entanglement and Bell inequality violation at colliders; secondly, we try to summarize the main findings reported in the literature up to the beginning of 2024.
 Our hope is to provide an easily accessible collection of resources to serve as springboard for further study.